b-g-goodell/sta-tra/README.md

 # sta-tra
 Use basic statistical tools to execute buys/sells using Coinbase API.
 I'm in the midst of refactoring from an older Python2 version of this code that was... less well-planned than I hoped... up to a Python3 version that follows some more organized abstract guidelines.

-## Running in Windows 10
+## Running with Windows 10

 This has entirely been developed in Ubuntu (precise and trusty usually) so I have no idea how well it will port to windows.
 I also am under the impression that numpy and scipy are both a pain in the ass with Windows.
 So, I dunno, dual boot yourself some Ubuntu or use some Crouton for this.

-## Running Crouton
+## Running with Crouton

-After entering developer mode and downloading crouton, use
+To start using crouton on your Chromebook: after entering developer mode and downloading crouton, I use one of the two:

-        sudo sh ~/Downloads/crouton -t unity-desktop -r trusty
+        sudo sh ~/Downloads/crouton -r trusty -t unity-desktop,xiwi,extension,chrome sudo sh ~/Downloads/crouton -r trusty -t unity,xiwi,extension,chrome

-Install the dependencies below.
-Install the a browser (we use chrome).For *cron*, according to dnschneid we "edit /etc/rc.local and add the following line before exit 0:"

-        exec cron

-dnschneid: "This will start the cron process as root for the system.
-Being the case, any cron jobs added at the user level will not work (ie anything added using the command crontab -e).
-For this reason you will have to add crons to the /etc/crontab file."
-I don't like vim and I'm too lazy to change the default editor to gedit, so I use
+It just seems like trusty tahr works better on my chromebook than precise pangolin, and I like unity, sue me.
+Install the dependencies (see next section).
+According to [dnschneid](https://github.com/dnschneid/crouton/wiki/Setting-Up-Cron-Job) crouton needs some massaging to run cron.
+To get cron working with crouton, I use

+        sudo gedit /etc/rc.local

+and add the line `exec cron` before the line `exit 0:` which will get cron running.
+But user level process don't work, so to add jobs, apparently we need to add them to cron at the root level.
+Thus we can edit `/etc/crontab` directly rather than using `crontab -e`.
+This can represent certain problems when updating your version of Ubuntu.
+Alternatively, we can use `/etc/cron.d` to avoid problems with updating Ubuntu.

+I don't like vim:

+        export EDITOR=/usr/bin/gedit

+So now we just go

-        EDITOR=/usr/bin/gedit crontab -e
+        /etc/crontab -e

-Since we need historical prices pulled every T minutes (say once an hour, with `pull_historical_data.py` ) and we need to execute a script watching live price for action triggers every t seconds (say every minute, with `watch_for_triggers.py` ), we would use in cron:
+Since we have to use `/etc/crontab` or `/etc/cron.d` instead of `crontab -e`, we have to specify users for each cron job in addition to timing and commands.
+Let's say we want to run Oracle.py on the second minute of every hour, and we want to run Trader.py at the start of every minute of every hour.
+I'll run them as root because I can.
+Add the following two lines to the bottom of your crontab file:

-        1 * * * * /path/to/scripts python pull_historical_data.py
+        1 * * * * root cd /path/to/scripts && python Oracle.py
-        * * * * * /path/to/scripts python watch_for_triggers.py
+        * * * * * root cd /path/to/scripts && python Trader.py

-Or something similar.
+Or something similar as a user process:

+        @hourly user cd /home/user/sta-tra && python Oracle.py
+        * * * * * user cd /home/user/sta-tra && python Trader.py

 ### Dependencies